mediaexplorer74/moonlight-uwp/README.md

 ## Result
 - Draft / Damaged
 - I haven't much time... but I'm still trying to complete my strange "Moonlight uwp reburn" idea

+## Servers
+To make Moonlight-uwp test&work, you need a Server, you can use one of the following ones:

+- Sunshine.
+The recommended open source solution (https://github.com/LizardByte/Sunshine).
+Instead of NVidea things, it compatible with Windows/macOS/Linix and with any GPU.

 ## References / License
 - https://github.com/moonlight-stream/moonlight-windows GameStream client for Windows Phone (Discontinued)